kalxas/rasdaman/doc/main/05_geo-services-guide.rst

   ..
 NOTE::

-     If set this parameter will override the null/nodata values present in the input files.
+     - If set this parameter will override the null/nodata values present in the input files.
+     - If this parameter is not set, wcst_import will try to detect these values for bands implicity from the first input file.
+     - If set this parameter to: ``[]``, then, wcst_import will create a coverage without any null values.

   ..
 NOTE::